These are studies which are now taking place in the Data Portal analysis environment.

 Principal investigator: Eleftherios Samaras, St George’s University of London

 Unified sources of data from cohort studies will aid diagnosis and treatment of dementia.

-This study proposes to design a unified conceptual schema to represent diverse sources of available data.
-The ability to integrate large volumes of clinical and laboratory data may provide evidence for potentially important associations that have emerged from cohort studies.
+This study – Integration and analysis of heterogeneous big data for precision medicine and suggested treatments for different types of patients (IASIS) – proposes to design a unified conceptual schema to represent diverse sources of available data.
+The ability to integrate large volumes of clinical and laboratory data may provide evidence for potentially important associations that emerge from cohort studies.